 Lieb was a feisty soldier.
 Born in Switzerland, he emigrated to the United States and settled in Illinois.
-At the outbreak of the war, he enlisted for ninety days as a private in Company B of the 8th Illinois Infantry.
+At the outbreak of the war, he enlisted for ninety days as a private in the 8th Illinois Infantry.
 Upon reorganization of the regiment as a three-year unit in July of 1861, Lieb was elected captain, and the following year was promoted to major.
 He saw action at Fort Donelson and at Shiloh, and during the Louisiana operations, he was colonel of the 9th Louisiana Infantry (African Descent), commanding the post at Milliken's Bend.

 At 2:00 a.m., on June 6, Lieb moved out with his own regiment and several companies of the 10th Illinois Cavalry.
 His force pushed to within three miles of Richmond when they made contact with Confederate forces.
 After driving in the pickets, Lieb became apprehensive and decided to return to Milliken's Bend.
 Half-way back to the post, Lieb's men were surprised to see the Illinois troopers dashing up in their rear, hotly pursued by Confederate cavalry.
 Reacting quickly, Colonel Lieb deployed his regiment into line.
 A single volley sufficed to drive off the Southerners.